Compelling. Provocative. Thrilling. Empowering.

 ABOUT THE FESTIVAL

-The Greenwich International Film Festival (GIFF) event will take place March 4th through March 7th, 2021.
-The four-day Festival will showcase 25 domestic and international film premieres and screenings, educational panels and workshops, and Interactive virtual Q & A’s.
+The Festival will showcase domestic and international film premieres and screenings, panels and workshops, and Interactive virtual Q & A’s.
 An award for the Best Social Impact Film will be presented to a narrative or documentary feature filmmaker this year with a cash prize of $10,000.
-Additionally, GIFF will award $1,000 to the winner of The Audience Award and $1,000 to the winner of The Best Connecticut Short.
 The Festival, supporting workshops, events, seminars, and screenings throughout the year will continue to cultivate a burgeoning visual arts community in Greenwich and beyond.

 GIFF generates great media attention.
 The Festival has garnered tremendous coverage resulting in over 28 billion media impressions in news outlets around the world since inception.
 These include coverage from: The Hollywood Reporter, ABC's Good Morning America, People, Associated Press, Indiewire, Today Show, Access Hollywood, Forbes, Crains New York Business, US Weekly, New York Post, Variety, Deadline, Billboard, The Huffington Post, Town&Country, Greenwich Magazine, Greenwich Time, and many others.